-- 1.1 The purpose of this document is to: - Offer clarity in the relationship between Community Equipment Loan Services (CELS), Wheelchair services and registered care homes across the county of Essex - Be used as best practice guidance for local protocols and contracts.
-The expectation is that this is used as guidance and does not remove the need for professional discussion relating to specific case scenarios. - Enable lead commissioners of Community Equipment Loan Services and wheelchair services to identify their obligations in relation to care homes for adults and older people (i.e. this document excludes equipment for children and 18 or 19 years old in full time education) - Help care home owners understand their equipment obligations to residents and clarify who is responsible for funding the equipment - Clarify the assessment process, in particular distinguishing between assessment for equipment and assessment for funded nursing care and NHS Continuing Health Care. - 1.2 An equipment matrix has been developed which takes into account local variations (see section 8 and appendix 2)
+- 1.1 The purpose of this document is to: - Offer clarity in the relationship between Community Equipment Services (CES), Wheelchair services and registered care homes across the county of Essex - Be used as best practice guidance for local protocols and contracts - Enable lead commissioners of Community Equipment Services and wheelchair services to identify their obligations in relation to care homes for adults and older people (i.e. this document excludes equipment for children and 18 or 19 years old in full time education) - Help care home owners understand their equipment obligations to residents and clarify who is responsible for funding the equipment - Clarify the assessment process, in particular distinguishing between assessment for equipment and assessment for funded nursing care and NHS Continuing Health Care. - 1.2 An equipment matrix has been developed which takes into account local variations (see section 8 and appendix 2)